Ocean Indicators Platform for Policy makers

 • ● Standardized outputs

-• ● Dedicated entry points for different users
+• ● Dedicated entry points for different user groups